jollanmendoza/Azure-Security-Journey/azure-architecture.md

 ## What is Azure and What does it Provide?
 Azure is an expanding set of cloud services that help meet current and future **business** challenges.
 Azure provides the user the freedom to build, manage, and deploy applications on a massive global network using well-known tools and frameworks.

-- **Azure Provides Limitless Innovation:** Allows users to build intelligent apps and solutions with advanced technology, tools, and services to elevate your **business**.
+- **Azure Provides Limitless Innovation:** Allows users to build intelligent apps and solutions with advanced technology, tools, and services to elevate your*business.
 - **Brings Ideas to Life:** Develop on a trusted platform to advance your organization with industry-leading AI and cloud services.
 - **Seamlessly Unify:** Efficiently manage all your infrastructure, data, analytics, and AI solutions across an integrated platform.
 - **Innovate On Trust:** Rely on trusted technology from a partner who is dedicated to security and responsibility.